SandeepThakare/dev_installation_scripts/README.md

 1. <b>node-setup.sh:</b><br />
-  This script uses to install node into your system with nvm (node version manager) and npm (node package manager) This script install latest nodejs version you can also use "lts" package by choose option lts when prompt
+  This script uses to install node into your system with nvm (node version manager) and npm (node package manager) This script install latest nodejs version you can also use "lts" package by choose option "lts" when prompt

 2. <b>git_ssh_key_generation.sh:</b><br />
   This script uses when you want to set-up the ssh key for your repo. <br />
+  This scripts sets the ssh key, which can directly push your code to repo without typing username and password. <br />
   You need to do some extra efforts as follows after successful run of this script<br />
   i.    'ssh key is copied on your clip board'<br />
   ii.
 'Now login into you git account through browser'<br />